Skip to Content

 Alright guys, buckle up for a mammoth Cricut post!
 I have often gotten questions from people about which Cricut machine they should buy.
 The capabilities and descriptions can be a little overwhelming if you’re just getting started with Cricut crafting.

-So before we get too far into the holiday season this year—the time when most people buy their first Cricut for either themselves or someone else—I wanted to do a breakdown post with info on the four Cricut machines I own:
+So before we get too far into the holiday season this year—the time when most people buy their first Cricut for either themselves or someone else—I wanted to do a breakdown post with info on the available Cricut machines you can buy.

 which cricut machine should I buy?